offalynne/Input/docs/latest/Functions-(Gamepad).md

 This function returns a struct that describes the state of each gamepad, following the formatting below.

+!> Do not edit the struct that this function returns!
+You may encounter undefined behaviour if you do.

 ```
 {
     any_changes: <boolean that indicates whether anything has changed at all>